 “I want to say a huge thank you to our coaches and staff for making it possible.
 There is a lot of background work that goes on so the team can just turn up, be tested then train and it as made it pretty stress free”

 She added: “I think it has been a pretty tough time for people to get back into rugby.
 Some girls are worried about fitness and about the contact aspect but in a way the Covid restrictions have helped ease those fears and so the training sessions have been massively productive”

-Despite putting emphasis on going through a rebuilding faze, Davis admits that the team want to be challenging.
+Despite putting emphasis on going through a rebuilding phase, Davis admits that the team want to be challenging.

 “That doesn’t mean that we won’t be challenging ourselves or the rest of the super league but we will set our bar appropriately once we know where we stand as a squad”